micro-ROS/micro-ROS.github.io/_includes/first_application_common/test_app_rtos.md

 At this point, we know that our micro-ROS app is publishing pings.
 Let's check if it also answers to someone else's pings.
 If this works, it'll publish a pong.

-So, first of all, let's subscribe with ROS 2 to the `pong` topic (notice that initially we don't expect to receive any pong, since none has been sent yet):
+So, first of all, let's subscribe with ROS 2 to the `pong` topic from a new shell (notice that initially we don't expect to receive any pong, since none has been sent yet):

 ```bash